President: Mohamed Ould Abdelaziz

 He gained another five-year term in June 2014 with almost 82% of the vote in an election boycotted by most of the opposition.

 Mr Abdelaziz, an ally of Western powers in the fight against al Qaeda-linked Islamists in West Africa, faced no major challenger to his rule in the 2014 poll.
+A delegation of French parliamentarians who observed voting reportedly said the elections could be considered "honest and regular".

-Opposition parties also boycotted the 2013 parliamentary elections, saying the organisers were biased and the process flawed.
+Most opposition parties also boycotted the 2013 parliamentary elections, saying the organisers were biased and the process flawed.

 Following his 2014 win he promised to work for national unity and pledged "to be the president of all Mauritanians and to guarantee the rights of all citizens".